A Brief Alternate Take on SMiLE & LSD

 Bio Based SMiLE

-Or, one can visit a more recent unfinished attempt linking Brian's bio & LSD to SMiLE.
+Better yet, one can visit our final attempt to link Brian's bio & LSD to SMiLE.

 Possible Connections: LSD & SMiLE